unity-sds/unity-ads-deployment/ci_cd/README.md

 #### GitLab Runner

-The registered executors will appear at the Unity group CI/CD.
-To see the registered executor
+The registered runner will appear at the Unity group CI/CD.
+To see the registered runner
 1. Log in to MCP GitLab at https://gitlab.mcp.nasa.gov/
 2. From the left sidebar select _Groups_
 3. Then select _Unity_ group
 4. Again, from the left sidebar select _Build > Runners_

-You should be able to see a recently registerd runner with three tags _shell, unity, dev_
+You should be able to see a recently registerd runner with three tags _shell, unity, dev_.

 #### AWS Resources